 What will it change?

-Americans might have one thing in common; most of them probably experienced a similar situation; they go to a doctor after some complaints and get a prescription, and then receive an incredibly high bill at the pharmacy.
+Americans might have one thing in common; most of them probably experienced a similar situation; they go to a doctor after some complaints, get a prescription, and then receive an incredibly high bill at the pharmacy.
 Their insurance might cover a certain portion of the bill, but they can still pay hundreds of dollars for overpriced medications.

 Americans spend more than $300 billion a year on prescription drugs, and prices are much higher than in many other countries.
 To better demonstrate the price gap, a recent study found that prescription drug prices in the United States are 2.56 higher compared to 32 different nations.
-Overpriced drugs are often explained by the high costs of drug development and research, but that does not explain everything.
+Overpriced drugs are often explained by the high drug development and research costs, but that does not explain everything.
 The US government doesn’t directly regulate medicine prices, leading to prescription drugs being priced in the United States largely based on the market.

-Cuban highly values transparency during the generic drug pricing process and passes on a more significant percentage of the savings to the patients.
-As also mentioned in one of our previous blogs, the pharma industry is not the most transparent and can benefit from being more transparent.
-For example, similarly qualified APIs can have different prices on our platform.
+Cuban high values transparency during the generic drug pricing process and passes on a more significant percentage of the savings to the patients.
+As mentioned in one of our previous blogs, the pharma industry is not the most transparent and can benefit from being more transparent.
+For example, similarly, qualified APIs can have different prices on our platform.
 These differences can even be higher when there is a distributor or an agent in between.
 So, similar to Pharmaoffer, Cost Plus aims to make middlemen obsolete.

 But where the company exceeds expectations is the low prices.
 The price difference the company offers is unbelievable.
-A recent study has even found that Medicare, the federal health insurance for people 65 or older, overpays for most generic drugs.
+A recent study found that Medicare, the federal health insurance for people 65 or older, overpays for most generic drugs.
 Medicare would have saved $3.6 billion if it purchased the generic drugs at prices charged by Mark Cuban.
 On the company’s mission statement, Mark Cuban also gives the example of the drug Albendazole, a drug to treat hookworms that costs as much as $500 per course, leading to most patients not having the financial resources to get proper treatment.
 Cost Plus sells this drug for $33 per course, fully explaining all the different costs that make up the final price.

 How does the company work?